Ksenia Sobchak: Television

-Sobchak became famous in 2004, as a host of the reality show Dom-2.
-She left the show in 2012, because the show's lowbrow orientation became incongruent with her political activism.
+Sobchak became famous in 2004 as a host of the reality show Dom-2.
+She left the show in 2012 because the show's lowbrow orientation had become incongruent with her political activism.

-From 2008 to 2010, Sobchak was a host of the reality shows Who does NOT want to be a millionaire?, Last Hero-6, and Sweet life of a blonde, Muz-TV Awards, and Two stars.
+From 2008 to 2010, Sobchak was a host of the reality shows Who Does NOT Want to Be a Millionaire?, Last Hero‑6, Sweet Life of a Blonde, the Muz‑TV Awards, and Two Stars.

-In 2010, Sobchak became a host of the TV program Freedom of Thought on the state-run Channel 5.
-She soon left the program, since, according to her, it turned into a never-ending discussion of public utilities maintenance.
+In 2010, Sobchak became a host of the television programme Freedom of Thought on the state‑run Channel 5.
+She soon left the programme because, according to her, it had turned into a never‑ending discussion of public utilities maintenance.

-Since 2011, Sobchak has hosted the program Sobchak Live on the independent channel TV Rain and Top Model po-russki on Muz-TV.
+In 2011, Sobchak hosted the programme Sobchak Live on the independent channel TV Rain and became the host of Top Model po-russki on Muz-TV.

 In 2012, she appeared in the television series Brief Guide To A Happy Life.

-On 7 September 2012, MTV Russia launched a talk-show GosDep (State Department) with Ksenia Sobchak.
+On 7 September 2012, MTV Russia launched a talk show, GosDep (State Department) with Ksenia Sobchak.
 The show aimed to cover hot social and political issues.
-The first episode of the show, titled "Where is Putin leading us?" featured interviews with the head of Left Front Sergei Udaltsov, member of "Solidarnost" (Solidarity) movement Ilya Yashin, and eco-activist Yevgeniya Chirikova.
+The first episode, titled 'Where Is Putin Leading Us?', featured interviews with the head of Left Front, Sergei Udaltsov; a member of the 'Solidarnost' (Solidarity) movement, Ilya Yashin; and the eco‑activist Yevgeniya Chirikova.
 The show was cancelled after one episode.
-The second episode would have included an interview with anti-corruption blogger Alexei Navalny.
-MTV Russia representatives said the show was cancelled because of the lack of interest in politics among the channel's audience.
+The second episode would have included an interview with the anti‑corruption blogger Alexei Navalny.
+MTV Russia representatives said the show was cancelled because of a lack of interest in politics among the channel's audience.

-As of January 2023, she hosts the television show Dok-Tok with Alexander Gordon.

 Film

-Sobchak acted in the comedies Hitler Goes Kaput!, Rzhevsky Versus Napoleon, The Best Movie and Entropiya.
+Sobchak acted in the comedies Hitler Goes Kaput!, Rzhevsky Versus Napoleon, The Best Movie, and Entropiya.
 Sobchak also acted in the film Thieves and Prostitutes.

 Music

-In 2007, Sobchak recorded the song 'Dance with me (Потанцуй со мной)' with Russian rapper Timati, as well as a music video.
+In 2007, Sobchak recorded the song 'Dance with Me' (Потанцуй со мной) with the Russian rapper Timati, as well as a music video.
 Russian media at the time attributed a relationship between Sobchak and Timati.

 Annual income

-According to Forbes Magazine, in 2021 Sobchak was the 7th highest paid celebrity in Russia.
-She has been ranked as high as #4 (2010) and as low as #15 (2016) of Russian celebrities.
-Her income in 2017 was around US$2.1 million.
-The main source of this annual revenue is from advertising contracts.
+According to Forbes magazine, in 2021 Sobchak was the seventh highest‑paid celebrity in Russia.
+She has been ranked as high as fourth (in 2010) and as low as 15th (in 2016) among Russian celebrities.
+Her income in 2017 was approximately US$2.1 million.
+The main source of this annual revenue is advertising contracts.

 Euroset

 It was reported that Sobchak sold her ownership stake in Euroset for $2.3 million in December 2012.